|Between Hebron and Kouts on Rt. 8, September 17, 2010

-I am a amateur photographer, though I understand old school photography.
-I began shooting film around 1968 as a child using my parents camera.
+I am a amateur photographer.
+I began shooting film around 1968 as a child using my parents Kodak 127 camera, and a Pentax.
 I wish I new enough back then to keep the negatives.
 I took a lot of photos of experimental aircraft at the EAA convention.
 I bought my own 35mm SLR in 1971, which was a Sears / Ricoh TLS.
 I loved that fully manual camera with the built in TTL meter.

 The one thing I do not do today with my digital photographs is to alter them in programs like Photoshop.
 To me the digital age allows you to get away with shooting anything, and correcting it later.
 The above photos were not altered.
 This is how they turned out, shooting against the sun, using the camera settings to get me there.
 If you have been around developing, you will understand the aches and pains at times of enlarging, dodging, filtering.
 You really need to understand the makeup of photography to get what you want.
 Film gets you there.
 Digital does not necessarily do that.